NanoAdblocker/NanoCore2/notes/sanity_tests.md

 ### Settings Tab

 **Actions**
-1. Go to the settings tab
+1. Go to `Settings` tab
 1. Click `Restore to default settings...`
 1. Confirm action

 **Expected**
-1. Confirm prompt mentions `Nano`
+1. The confirm prompt mentions `Nano`
-1. Settings are restored (check outdated warning markers in filter lists tab)
+1. Settings are restored (check outdated warning markers in `Filter lists` tab)
-1. Filter cache is purged (check timestamp in `Malware Domain List`)
+1. Filters cache is purged (check the timestamp of `Malware Domain List`)
-1. Filters are reloaded from the package (check `Network` tab of background console)
+1. Filters are reloaded from the extension package (check `Network` tab of the background console)
-1. Subfilter of uBlock base filter is properly loaded
+1. The subfilter of the uBlock base filter is properly loaded

 ### My Filters Tab

 **Actions**
-1. Go to my filters tab
+1. Go to `My filters` tab
 1. Add these filters:
 ```
 ||www1.example.com^$mp4